element-one/xdaily-extension/README.md

 Open your browser and load the appropriate development build.
 For example, if you are developing for the chrome browser, using manifest v3, use: `build/chrome-mv3-dev`.

-- You can start editing the popup by modifying `popup/index.tsx`.
+- You can start editing the sidepanel by modifying `sidepanel/index.tsx`.
 It should auto-update as you make changes.
+- `background.ts` is for service_worker
 - Likewise to add a content page, add file inside `content`, importing some module and do some logic, then reload the extension on your browser.
 - [TailwindCss](https://tailwindcss.com/) is supported, just visit [Quickstart with TailwindCss](https://docs.plasmo.com/quickstarts/with-tailwindcss)